brooklynrail/brooklynrail-platform/content/people/cui-fei.md

 last_name: Fei
 short_bio: Artist **Cui Fei** has developed a solid foundation in a wide variety of media, including drawing, painting, sculpture and calligraphy.
-She has headlined three solo shows, has participated in over fifty gallery and museum exhibitions worldwide, and has been cited in various publications, including _Art in America, The New York Times, and The New Yorker Magazine_.
-She has received grants and awards, including The Pollock-Krasner Foundation Grant, the NYFA Fellowship, the BRIO Award from the Bronx Council on the Arts and was selected into the Artists-in-the-Marketplace program at the Bronx Museum of the Arts.
+She has headlined ten solo shows, participated in many gallery and museum exhibitions worldwide, and been cited in various publications, including Art in America, The New York Times, and YiShu.
+She has received grants and awards such as the Pollock-Krasner Foundation Grant, the NYFA Fellowship, the Socrates Sculpture Park Emerging Artist Fellowship, and was chosen for the Art Omi International Artists Residency and the AIM program at the Bronx Museum of the Arts.
 Cui was born in Jinan, China.
-She received a BFA degree in painting from what is now China Academy of Fine Arts.
-She earned an MFA in painting at Indiana University of Pennsylvania.
+She received a BFA degree in painting from China Academy of Fine Arts and an MFA in painting from Indiana University of Pennsylvania.
 portraits:
   - media: 2022/06/cui-fei
 website: http://cuifei.net/